Fort Sill: Cemeteries

 There are various cemeteries on Fort Sill, with their own histories and significance.

 The most famous is the Post Cemetery, at the intersection of Macomb and Geronimo Roads.
 Many Indian chiefs who signed the Medicine Lodge Treaty came to rest at Fort Sill Post Cemetery.
 Unlike most cemeteries of its day, it was never segregated.
 Troopers of the 10th Cavalry Regiment, known as the "Buffalo Soldiers" who died at Fort Sill lie next to these chiefs.
 Officers, soldiers, spouses and children lie side-by-side regardless of their race or social status.

 The most famous person buried at Fort Sill is the Apache warrior known as Geronimo.
 Geronimo is buried in the Apache Cemetery on East Range.
 Because his grave is off the beaten path, the route is marked with signs.
 Others buried at Fort Sill include Kiowa Chief Satanta, and Comanche Chief Quanah Parker.

 The most controversial cemetery on post lies under Henry Post Army Airfield.
 The old Indian Agency Cemetery, which includes both Comanche and white remains, is located just south of the last hangar at the airfield.
-In the 1950s, in order to reduce the hazard of airplanes or helicopters landing or parking in the area, Army engineers took down all the grave stones and covered the entire area with a four-inch cover of earth.
+In the 1950s, in order to reduce the hazard of airplanes or helicopters landing or parking in the area, Army engineers took down all the gravestones and covered the entire area with a four-inch cover of earth.
 The earliest known still-existing listing of those buried at this cemetery is known as the "1917 Harper's List."
 For many years, the cemetery sat forgotten by history.
 In 1984 Towanna Spivey, an archeologist and curator of the Fort Sill National Landmark and Museum, completed a scientific investigation of records and the site.
 He identified 64 persons buried in that cemetery by name, but another 50 graves were listed as unknown.
 Out of respect, none of the remains have ever been dug up or disturbed.